wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 - clientKeystorePassword

-  Password for the client keystore and for the clientâ€™s key.
+  Password for the client keystore and for the client¡¯s key.
 This is *REQUIRED* if `clientKeystore` is set.

 - proxyUrl